It’s something that we’ve all dreamed off, right?

-The key point to note is that it is very much life-changing – but not necessarily for the better.
-For most the money will enhance their life but then there are those that struggle with new found riches.
+The key point to note is that though it is a lot of money it does not necessarily make everything better.
+For most the money will enhance their day to day but then there are those that struggle with new found riches.
 Money doesn’t always equal happiness.

 The process of winning can be quite overwhelming in itself, and there is a lot of emotion that is going to be coursing through you.
 There’s also a lot of confusion as to what needs to be done and when, but really, the process is quite simple.

 Here’s our guide on what to do and how the process will work.

 So You’ve Won The Lottery…

 You’ve checked off your numbers and they all match up.
 You have the 6 winning numbers and the bonus ball, you’re certain.
 You’ve checked, checked again and then checked a third time.
 They match!

 The first thing to remember is not to panic at this point.
 There’s going to be a lot going on over the next few days and it can all get a little too much for some people.

 You need to remain calm and assess the situation.
 We also suggest that at first you don’t tell anybody who isn’t either your partner if you have one, or people that you can trust not to gossip.
 At the minute you’ve a piece of paper with some numbers on it, you’ve not been awarded any cash.
 Also, you won’t get another chance to decide if you want to remain anonymous if word gets out, so it is imperative that you keep quiet at the start.